Sandra Bullock is People magazine's 2015 most beautiful woman

 "You're not old, you're just happy," she quoted him as replying.

-Bullock follows other Hollywood stars such as Lupita Nyong'o, Gwyneth Paltrow, Jennifer Lopez and Julia Roberts who have received the honour in previous years of the magazine's annual beautiful people issue.
+Bullock follows other Hollywood stars such as Lupita Nyong'o, Gwyneth Paltrow, Jennifer Lopez and Julia Roberts who have received the honor in previous years of the magazine's annual beautiful people issue.

 Bullock will be providing the voice of a super villain in the upcoming 3D computer-animated comedy film "Minions."